mtiller/ModelicaBook/text/source/behavior/functions/func_def.rst

 Function Template
 -----------------

-Taking all of this into account, the following can considered a generalized function definition:
+Taking all of this into account, the following can be considered a generalized function definition:

 .. code-block:: modelica